WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-31-Flaky-product-design-choice-discovered-via-test-data-analysis.markdown

    solution is it now introduces a flaky behavior where sometimes a call to the same getRandomExample method will detect an infinite loop and sometimes it will not, even when given the same schema definition.

+This is where my test analysis helped out, because understanding the different ways an infinite loop might form in the schema helps us understand the dilemma of choices we face in the design.

 The flaky data case - an optional reference to an existing infinite loop pair
 ---------------------------------------------------------